 So, more and more I think that given that the right solution, which would be to tell people to learn the language so they can read the books in the original, is impracticable & bound to fail, we need to keep translating — but that maybe we should change our habits, and realize that it is also the translator’s duty to provide contextual materials, so as Ammiel puts it, “to protect against assimilation and collaboration,” something that “requires more than fitting newly introduced and revived texts into existing frameworks.
 Defining what information is for us, where it comes from, and where to find it becomes an essential survival kit.”
 An excellent example of this is the recent work of Madeleine Campbell who, besides translating a full book of poems by Dib, and writing some excellent essays on that process, also added writing which she calls “Jetties” and that bring such needed contextual information on the author and his culture to the Euro-American reader via performance, readings, assemblages of quotes and other materials by the author and beyond, that create a matrix of relevant information allowing for a reading of the translated author’s work on his or her own terms more than on the terms of the target culture.
 So yes, there is massive literary material that needs to be translated, and there is even more massive quantities of cultural materials that need to be made available.

-More information on the anthology and other work by Pierre Joris can be found on his blog.
+- More information on the anthology can be found on Joris’s blog.